zeroamps/Tooling/IISExpress/README.md

 ***

 `iisexpress` to run the first website in the default configuration file.
 The default configuration is the IISExpress\config\applicationhost.config file that is located in the user's Documents folder.
-If there is no site defined in the configuration file it throws Invalid Index error.
+If there is no site defined in the configuration file it throws the Invalid Index error.

+`iisexpress /site:<WebSite>` to run the <WebSite> defined in the default configuration file.
+If there is no such a site it throws an error.